Nancy-Nan1019/CPT208-B1-System/README.md

 This repository is currently structured as an integrated Spring Boot web application:
 - backend APIs and WebSocket services run in Spring Boot
 - static frontend pages are served from the same application
-- the system connects to remote MySQL and Redis services
+- the system reads MySQL, Redis, JWT, CORS, and AI settings from environment variables with local defaults in `application.yml`

-In the current project setup, MySQL and Redis are already deployed on remote servers, so local users do not need to install database services separately to run the application.
+In the current project setup, local development can use the default localhost values, while deployment can point to remote services by exporting the matching environment variables.

 This makes the current deployment model suitable for:
 - cloud virtual machines